SpenceKonde/megaTinyCore/megaavr/extras/Ref_Differences.md

 The working registers are not mapped to the data space.
 Mapping the working registers to the dataspace is madness.
 WTF good was it?
 If you're writing C, then you don't know what working register a variable is in, and if you're writing assembly you just look at the register; if that feature was useful to you you were doing something wrong.
 Now the I/O space 0x00 to 0x3F is mapped to data space 0x0000 to 0x003F.

-## Direct Register Manipulation
+## Direct Register Manipulation warning
-If you are manually manipulating registers controlling a peripheral, except as specifically noted in relevant reference pages, the stated behavior of API functions can no longer be assured.
-It may work like you hope, it may not, and it is not a bug if it does not, and you should not assume that calling said API functions will not adversely impact the rest of your application.
+If you are manually manipulating registers controlling a peripheral (except as specifically noted in relevant reference pages - some portions of the API are designed specifically permit this, particularly the PWM timers), *the stated behavior of API functions related to that by means obvious or obscure, can no longer be expected*.
+It may work like you hope, it may not - but it is not a bug if it doesn't work.
+(When you start poking at registers, you should usually be taking full control of that peripheral, and not using related api functions or libraries).
+Thus you should not assume that calling said API functions will not adversely impact the rest of your application.
 For example, if you "take over" TCA0, you should not expect that using `analogWrite()` - except on the two pins on the 20/24-pin parts controlled by TCD0 - will work for generating PWM.
-If you reconfigure TCA0 except as noted in Ref_Timers, without calling `takeOverTCA0`, both `analogWrite()` and `digitalWrite()` on a PWM pin may disrupt your changed configuration.
+If you reconfigure TCA0 except as noted in Ref_Timers, without calling `takeOverTCA0`, both `analogWrite()` and `digitalWrite()` on a PWM pin may disrupt your changed configuration, or interfere with normal port operation.

 This, strictly speaking, is not a difference from the stock core.
 It will also melt down if you fiddle with hardware registers arbitrarily.
 There are two big differences:
-1. The stock core is not explicit about this fact, despite the fact that it will always happen.
+1. The stock core is not explicit about this fact, despite the fact that it's at least as bad.
 2. The stock core exerts slightly more effort to picking up after other code defensively, but only slightly, and often at surprisingly high overhead.